KhoiVuKha/Casting-Agency-Specifications/README.md

   - `Using pip install Werkzeug==2.0.0`
   - `Using pip uninstall Flask and then pip install flask==2.0.3`

+## Deployment to Render Cloud Platform
+Follow [this instruction]() to deploy Flask App to Render Cloud.

 ## API Reference

 ### Getting Started